Here I host apps I made for my classroom so everyone can use them.

 These replicate something like you would get with a hands on lab.
 Students can change things and see final velocities.

 Bug In Meadow - Biology - Replicates the common Bead Bug activity. click/tap the bugs on a meadow to eat half of them.
 Click “count” to see how many of each color survived and then have them reproduce.
-After several generations you see strong selection pressure based on the colors in th meadow.
+After several generations you see strong selection pressure based on the colors in the meadow.
 This is one of the first I made so it looks janky but it works better than any actual beads and cloth version I’ve seen.

 Bone, Cartilage, Tendon and Histology - Biology Shows slides of Students zoom in on four slides.
 Solid Bone, Tendon, Hyaline Cartilage, and Fibrocartilage.
 I could probably add elastic cartilage if there was demand but I am not talking about it with my students so I left it off.
 Start with a 10x slide and zoom in to 40x-200x micrographs.
 Pointers show clear examples of the cell types.
 Big thank you to Berkshire Community College Bioscience Image Library for releasing their microscopy photos in the public domain.